 08 of 14

-These are available in many varieties, whole (in puree or juice), crushed (in puree of juice), pureed, sauce, diced, and more.
+Canned tomatoes are available in many varieties, whole (in puree or juice), crushed (in puree or juice), pureed, sauce, diced, and more.
 You can buy them whole and cut them up yourself, or go for the pre-pureed/diced/crushed versions to save time.
 Sometimes you can find crushed tomato in puree vs. juice, which makes for a thicker sauce.

 You may have heard about San Marzano tomatoes, which are from Italy, and extremely flavorful because of the unique soil and environment they are grown in.
-They are pretty... fantastic, and so are other tomatoes, which are grown in nearby regions (but can’t be called San Marzano because they aren’t grown in that exact region).
-San Marzanos are more expensive than your everyday canned tomato, but worth the splurge when you are making something for a special occasion.
+They are pretty fantastic, as are other tomatoes that are grown in nearby regions (but can’t be called San Marzano because they aren’t grown in that exact region).
+San Marzanos are more expensive than your everyday canned tomato but worth the splurge when you are making something for a special occasion.
 They usually come whole, though, so you have to do any crushing or dicing or pureeing yourself.

 09 of 14

-These are some of the hardiest vegetables around, lasting for more than a week in the refrigerator, substantially more in the case of carrots.
-Added to pasta they turn a starch into a vegetarian meal, and they can also be cut up and tossed with a little olive oil and salt, then roasts in a hot (450° F) oven for 40 minutes or so until they become tender and caramelized.
-You can also sauté them, steam them, and add them chopped to stir fries, pasta salads and skillet dishes.
+These are some of the hardiest vegetables around, lasting for more than a week in the refrigerator, substantially longer in the case of carrots.
+Added to pasta they turn a starch into a vegetarian meal, and they can also be cut up and tossed with a little olive oil and salt, then roasted in a hot (450 F) oven for 40 minutes or so until they become tender and caramelized.
+You can also sauté them, steam them, and add them chopped to stir-fries, pasta salads, and skillet dishes.

 10 of 14

-Think about different shapes for different dishes.
-Small pastas for soups and stews, long skinny pasta for thin sauces, chunky pastas for pasta salads and casseroles and thick and meaty sauces.
-If you have kids, let them help pick different shapes – you can freshen up a favorite recipe quickly and easily just by changing the shape of the pasta.
-Also, give whole grain pasta a try; it’s certainly a simple way to get more whole grains into your world.
+Think about different pasta shapes for different dishes: small pastas for soups and stews, long skinny pasta for thin sauces, and chunky pastas for pasta salads and casseroles and thick and meaty sauces.
+If you have kids, let them help pick different shapes–you can freshen up a favorite recipe quickly and easily just by changing the shape of the pasta.
+Also, give whole grain pasta a try; it’s certainly a simple way to get more whole grains into your diet.

-If you like to cook Asian food, make a stop in a local Chinatown or Asian specialty market, or at least stroll down the Asian aisle in your supermarket to see what different pastas are available.
+If you like to cook Asian food, make a stop in a local Asian specialty market or a nearby city's Chinatown, or at least stroll down the Asian aisle in your supermarket to see what different noodles are available.
 Wheat-based Asian noodles have a different consistency than most Italian noodles, often more delicate, and you’ll also find noodles made from rice flour, bean curd (cellophane noodles), or buckwheat flour (called soba).
 Follow the cooking directions on the package (and also look for quick easy recipes on the packages, too).

 11 of 14